 • Setting views from outside the conservation area which enable its boundaries and rural setting to be understood and appreciated.
-Views 4, 16 and 17.
+Views 2, 3, 7, 8, 9, 10 & 11.

 View within the conservation area comprise a mix of townscape views that reflect the variety of the historic townscape and individual buildings as well as broader contextual and setting views from within and outside that conservation area.
 One of the most iconic setting views is from the A64 which takes in the two main breweries and the extent of flooding during high water events on the River Wharfe.
 This is illustrated from the public footpath, View 18.
+The brewery chimneys are prominent and highly characteristic features in many setting, contextual and townscape views, emphasising the long history of brewing in Tadcaster, and its strong contribution to the town's built character.